asiasmol/asiasmol/README.md

 👍 I am an open-minded, active and sociable person.
 Sometimes the introvert in me comes out, but not too often.
 I love making new friends, gaining new experiences and I can't imagine my life without people around me.
 I am ready for new challenges, since they motivate me to try even harder.

 📸 Apart from that, I am a video maker.
 I mainly record shots from my everyday life, but what I like the most is to create product videos.
-I'm posting a link to my profile:
 🎞️

 📚 I love reading books and riding a bike.
 Well, when it comes to books, I usually choose the ones about personal development or crime stories.
 I am currently reading The Motivation Myth by Jeff Haden.
 My favorite crime stories is The Mysterious Affair at Styles by Agatha Christie.
 When it comes to cycling, I love long routes and fast riding.